-6 Natural Sleep Aids That Actually Work, So You Can Fall Asleep Faster
+6 Natural Sleep Aids That Actually Work

 If you're someone who has a hard time falling asleep at night, you've probably attempted a variety of solutions.
 However, not everything works for everyone, but there are a number of natural sleep aids that have been actually proven to work.
 When you're tossing and turning at night desperate for respite, it can be helpful to know what actually works versus what remedies are nonsense.

 When it comes to drifting off to sleep, some people may wonder why they shouldn't just go for something a little more straightforward, like a sleeping pill.
 "Prescriptions and over the counter sleep aids...can help aid you in sleep," says Kristi Acuna, owner of the Holistic Nutrition Center, over email.
 "However, they can disrupt our bodies natural and proper ability to produce the melatonin necessary for our natural sleep cycle.
 In a situation where a person is having trouble sleeping, the best thing you can do is to find the root of the problem."

 When all else fails, it's best to take the most natural route possible to let your sleep cycles stay in sync.
 If you're having trouble falling asleep at night, consider trying these six natural sleep aids that actually work.

 Melatonin is a hormone in your body that regulates your sleep and wake cycle, and taking a supplement can help get your body in sync.
 Studies show that melatonin can help with short-term problems falling asleep, as it can reduce the amount of time it takes to fall asleep at night, according to the University of Maryland Medical Center.
 It is also good for jet lag or other instances where you circadian rhythm is disrupted.

 2. Valerian Root